FusionAuth/fusionauth-site/site/_posts/2021-01-27-auth-facade-pattern.md

 * Code to the OIDC and SAML specs, since most enterprise providers support these.
 You will limit your user data needs to what these provide.
 This is the pure federation option.
 * Use an auth facade.

 Like any [facade](https://en.wikipedia.org/wiki/Facade_pattern), the auth facade hides a subsystem.
 In this case, the subsystem is your client's identity provider.
-When using this patter, as part of your application you ship an embedded auth and user management system.
+When using this pattern, as part of your application you ship an embedded auth and user management system.
 All auth functionality is routed through this; it is configured to communicate with upstream authentication providers.

 {% include _image.liquid src="/assets/img/blogs/auth-facade/auth-facade-pattern.svg" alt="A common architectural pattern." class="img-fluid" figure=false %}